jadianes/spark-py-notebooks/README.md

 We will be using datasets from the [KDD Cup 1999](http://kdd.ics.uci.edu/databases/kddcup99/kddcup99.html).

+## References

+The reference book for these and other Spark related topics is:

+- *Learning Spark* by Holden Karau, Andy Konwinski, Patrick Wendell, and Matei Zaharia.

 ## Notebooks

 The following notebooks can be examined individually, although there is a more